 Jerrod also has extensive training in completing psychological testing in the domains of neurocognitive, personality, intellectual, academic and forensic.
 Similar to medical tests/exams, Jerrod uses psychological tests and other assessment tools to measure and observe a client’s behavior to arrive at a diagnosis and guide treatment.
 For Jerrod, testing involves the use of formal assessments such as questionnaires or checklists, as well as the use of standardized tests and computer-based assessments.

 Jerrod believes that it is vital for people to trust their therapist’s office to be a safe space that is free of judgment.
 He works with clients to help them identify goals of treatment that are aligned with their own values and beliefs.
 He makes recommendations about changes he believes will be helpful to make in his client’s lives, but he respects his clients’ decisions about what goals to set.

-Jerrod can bill Blue Cross/Blue Shield PPO and Blue Choice plans.
-To learn more about his background and training, or to schedule a phone consultation, call him at 773-850-3534 or email him at email@example.com today.
+Jerrod can bill Blue Cross/Blue Shield PPO and Blue Choice plans, Aetna PPO, and most United/Optum PPO plans.
+To learn more about his background and training, or to schedule a phone consultation, call him at 773-830-3534 or email him at email@example.com today.